 Mean score of companies in the Construction Work industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Johnson Controls reported total carbon emissions of approximately 218,669,628,000 kg CO2e, with Scope 1 emissions at about 377,446,000 kg CO2e, Scope 2 emissions (market-based) at approximately 152,181,000 kg CO2e, and a significant Scope 3 total of about 218,140,000,000 kg CO2e.
-This represents a slight increase from 2023, where total emissions were around 215,919,443,000 kg CO2e.
-The company has set ambitious climate commitments, aiming for a 35% reduction in absolute Scope 1 and 2 emissions by 2025 from a 2017 baseline.
-Additionally, Johnson Controls targets a 5% reduction in Scope 3 emissions related to the use of sold products by the same year.
-Looking further ahead, they are committed to achieving net-zero carbon emissions for Scope 1 and 2 by 2040, aligning with the Climate Pledge and the Paris Agreement.
-Johnson Controls also aims for a 55% reduction in absolute Scope 1 and 2 emissions by 2030, alongside a 16% reduction in Scope 3 emissions from the use of sold products, both from a 2017 baseline.
-These targets have been approved by the Science-Based Targets Initiative (SBTi), demonstrating the company's commitment to sustainable practices and climate responsibility.
+In 2024, Johnson Controls reported total greenhouse gas emissions of approximately 218,669,627,000 kg CO2e, with Scope 1 emissions at about 377,446,000 kg CO2e, Scope 2 emissions at approximately 152,181,000 kg CO2e (market-based), and a staggering 218,140,000,000 kg CO2e in Scope 3 emissions.
+The company has set ambitious targets to reduce its carbon footprint, committing to a 35% reduction in Scope 1 and 2 emissions and a 5% reduction in Scope 3 emissions from the use of sold products by 2025, using a 2017 baseline.
+Additionally, Johnson Controls aims for net-zero carbon emissions for Scope 1 and 2 by 2040, aligning with the United Nations' Climate Pledge.
+The company has also pledged to reduce absolute Scope 1 and 2 GHG emissions by 55% and Scope 3 emissions from the use of sold products by 16% by 2030, both from a 2017 baseline.
+These targets are part of their commitment to the Science-Based Targets Initiative (SBTi) and reflect their dedication to sustainability and climate action.
+Overall, Johnson Controls is actively working towards significant emissions reductions while enhancing its sustainability practices across its operations globally.

 Access structured emissions data, company-specific emission factors, and source documents